marigold-dev/training-dapp-1/README.md

 - [ ] [ligo VS Code extension](https://marketplace.visualstudio.com/items?itemName=ligolang-publish.ligo-vscode) : for smart contract highlighting, completion, etc ..
 - [ ] [Temple wallet](https://templewallet.com/) : an easy to use Tezos wallet in your browser

-> :warning: About Taqueria : taqueria is using software images from Docker to run Ligo, etc ...
-Docker should be running on your machine
+> :warning: :whale: About Taqueria : taqueria is using software images from Docker to run Ligo, etc ...
+Docker should be running on your machine :whale2:

 # :scroll: Smart contract